The foot can be tricky – it has many small structures in a compact space. Ligaments, tendons, nerves, or fascia can contribute to ankle and foot pain!

 Your ankle has ligaments that protect the integrity of the joint.
 The most common way to sprain a ligament is by “twisting your ankle”.
 If your ankle tends to get sprained a lot, you may have chronic ankle instability, which should be assessed by a physical therapist so you can prevent future sprains.

 Your peroneal tendons are located on the outside of the ankle.
 It often gets inflamed when it is weak and overloaded.
-Tendonitis can be a nagging problem, so don’t wait.
+Tendon inflammation can be a nagging problem, so don’t wait.
 Get this assessed right away.